 We get a lot of emails from people looking at their rotator cuff options.
 The emails we get center around the possibilities that a surgery can be avoided with regenerative medicine injection options such as stem cell therapy or Platelet Rich Plasma therapy or PRP.
 There is some new research I will explore with you here on these options.

-We know that some people, someone with a physically demanding job or an athlete, will make their decision as to how to treat their rotator cuff problems based on what treatment they believe will get them back to their job or sport the quickest.
+We know that some people, like someone with a physically demanding job or an athlete, will make their decision as to how to treat their rotator cuff problems based on what treatment they believe will get them back to their job or sport the quickest.
 This is the great appeal of surgery to some.
 These people believe that surgery is the fastest way back and they have a lot of confidence that the surgery will make them whole again.

 One of the great ironies of rotator cuff surgery is that the patients believe it will work for them more than the surgeons believe it will work for them.
 So these people proceed with the surgery anyway.